Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 Introduction (and the First Ad-Lib)

 And that was when I realized that we really are off the grid, gathered on that grassy Martinsville, Ohio property.
-I couldn’t get an internet connection to call up the poem.
-I lost precious minutes, fumbling to find it.
+I couldn’t get an internet connection.
+Thus, I had just promised my listeners a poem I could not pull up.
+I lost a minute of my brief time at the microphone fumbling to find it.
 I’m grateful to my friend Mark Mayhle, who found a signal, found the poem, and handed me his phone.

-Cairns's poem helps me understand what makes Linford and Karin, their fans, and the majority of their attentive listeners at the Nowhere Else Festival distinct.
-These are listeners who concentrate with the attention of the mind and of the heart — that is to say, they attend with the nous, that curious capacity, physically located in the back of the throat, where our thoughts and feelings, intellect and intuitions, meet and work things out.
-To attend too much or too little with either the mind or the heart leads to unhealthy conclusions.
-We need to recover the knowledge of their nexus: the nous.
+Cairns’s poem helps me understand what makes Linford and Karin, their fans, and the majority of their attentive listeners at the Nowhere Else Festival distinct.
+These are listeners who concentrate with the attention of the mind and of the heart — that is to say, they attend with the nous, a concept we cannot express in English because there are no words for it.
+To understand what the Greeks understood, we have to go to the edges of our language and reach out with the imagination.
+The Greeks have given the concept a name.
+To them, the nous is that curious capacity, physically located in the back of the throat, where our thoughts and feelings, intellect and intuitions, meet and work things out.
+To attend too much or too little with either the mind or the heart leads to unhealthy conclusions: cold, unmerciful rationality, or reckless surges of emotion.
+We need to a reconciling agent.
+We need to recover the knowledge of that nexus of intellect and intuition: the nous.

-Hoping that, by reading Cairns's poem, I had awakened my new community to that capacity for deep listening, readying them for the feast of music to come, I then returned to my notes, now five full minutes behind schedule.
+Hoping that, by reading Cairns's poem, I had awakened my new community to their capacity for deep listening, tuning their instruments to receive and savor the feast of music to come, I then returned to my notes, now five full minutes behind schedule.

-Before you read what follows, I recommend that you spend some time meditating on this poem as well.
+Before you read what follows, I recommend that you spend some time meditating on Scott Cairns’s poem as well.
 It’s published here, at The Poetry Foundation.

-Okay — now, back to what I had meant to share with them all along . . .
+Okay — now, back to what I had meant to share with them all along: “Meet Me at the Edge of the World,” my challenge to the assembly at Nowhere Else Festival 2025 . . .

 [What follows is a substantially revised and expanded version of the address.
 No, I did not speak for an hour.
 I spoke for about 40 minutes.
 If I’d gone on, I suspect the Barn would have emptied out and I’d have been staring at empty chairs.]